 Commends Volunteers for “Getting Things Done”

-“AmeriCorps volunteers dedicate themselves to service and making a difference throughout the great state of Illinois,” said Governor Quinn.
-“On behalf of the people of our state, I thank AmeriCorps members and its alumni for their service and applaud them for their hard work and continued commitment to strengthening neighborhoods and communities every week of the year.”
+“AmeriCorps volunteers dedicate themselves to service and making a difference throughout the great state of Illinois,” Governor Quinn said.
+“On behalf of the people of Illinois, I thank AmeriCorps members and its alumni for their service and salute them for their hard work and continued commitment to strengthening our neighborhoods and communities.”

 The following are a few projects happening around the state during AmeriCorps Week:

 AmeriCorps is administered by the Serve Illinois Commission, which is operated through the Department of Human Services.
-The mission of the 35 member, bipartisan commission is to improve Illinois communities by enhancing traditional volunteer activities and supporting national service programs.
+The mission of the 40 member, bipartisan commission is to improve Illinois communities by enhancing volunteerism and instilling an ethic of service throughout the state.

-For a full listing of AmeriCorps Week activities with contact information, or to find a volunteer opportunity any part of the year, please visit www.Serve.Illinois.gov.
+For a full listing of AmeriCorps Week activities or information on how to find a volunteer opportunity any time of the year, please visit www.Serve.Illinois.gov.